My Favorite Family Tradition

 - Are we doing this to make one (or a few) family members happy at the expense of the rest of the family?
 (If so is there a compromise that works for everyone?)

 - Are we doing this just because it’s habit, or because it’s how we were raised, but don’t have any real reason for it now?

 - Are we trying to hold onto something that no longer really exists?

-Most traditions start organically, we do something once for whatever reason, and the next year we do it again because we know the steps or it worked marginally well.
+Most traditions start organically, we do something once, and the next year we do it again because we know the steps or it worked marginally well.
 By the third time it’s become a family tradition, may it never be changed.
-But that doesn’t mean we can’t be intentional about our traditions!
+But that doesn’t mean we can’t be intentional about a new family traditions!
 The advantage of traditions we plan and set about intentionally is we don’t end up spending 12 hours driving on Christmas Day unless we actually want to.